-April 27, 2015
+April 24, 2017

-You are cordially invited to attend the 2015 Annual Meeting of Stockholders of Aldeyra Therapeutics, Inc. that will be held on Tuesday, June 9, 2015 at 10:00 a.m. local time, at the offices of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, One Marina Park Drive, Suite 900, Boston, MA 02210.
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders of Aldeyra Therapeutics, Inc. that will be held on Thursday, June 8, 2017 at 10:00 a.m. local time, at the offices of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, One Marina Park Drive, Suite 900, Boston, MA 02210.

 Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
-Also included is a copy of our 2015 Annual Report.
+Also included is a copy of our annual report on Form 10-K for the year ended December 31, 2016.
 We encourage you to read this information carefully.